atldays/test-pkg/README.md

 - `subtract(a: number, b: number): number` — Returns the difference a - b.
 Throws a TypeError if any argument is not a number.
 - `multiply(a: number, b: number): number` — Returns the product a * b.
 Throws a TypeError if any argument is not a number.
 - `divide(a: number, b: number): number` — Returns the quotient a / b.
 Throws a TypeError if any argument is not a number, and a RangeError if b is 0.
+- `sqrt(x: number): number` — Returns the non-negative square root of x.
+Throws a TypeError if the argument is not a number, and a RangeError if x is negative.

 ## Development